-The fee structure varies from school to school.
+The fee structure of bachelor in Fine Arts varies from school to school.
 In the UK, the annual fees for a BFA degree are £9,250 (for UK residents) and £20,400 (for international students).
 In the USA, the annual tuition fee for a similar program is around $54,000.
 There are numerous scholarships available for BFA degrees in the US and UK, allotted based on merit and financial need depending on the type of scholarship the student is applying for.

 The BFA degree provides students with a holistic understanding of the core of Fine arts, which they can use in whatever specialization they wish to pursue later.
 This degree makes the students job-ready for different art studios, publishing houses, etc.

 The career scope for BFA students is quite broad.
 Students can opt for a fine artist’s profession and work as freelancers or apply for grants to fund their work.
 Moreover, students can work as Art curators or art exhibition officers.
 Some graduates also receive the requisite teaching certification, after which they can easily get employed as fine art instructors.

 Certificate programs can be undertaken either before or after the bachelor’s degree to expand knowledge and strengthen one’s professional portfolio.
 Certifications are more comfortable to acquire, as most are online and usually require 30 credit hours.
 The duration is also as little as 9 months or a maximum of 2 years.
 They add a bonus to your portfolio for design careers and graduate school.